 Mastopexy (Breast Lift)

 So what exactly is a breast lift?
 A breast lift addresses sagging and uneven breasts, decreased breast volume and drooping nipples, recreating a youthful shape and lift to your breasts.
 A breast lift raises the nipple by removing excess skin and tightening the surrounding tissue to reshape and support the new breast contour.
-It is quite common that patients will also get implants along with the breast lift to add more volume and shape.
+It is quite common that patients will also get implants along with the breast lift to add more volume, size and shape.

-Dr. Eberbach usually performs a full breast lift in under 90 minutes and the procedure is done under general anesthesia.
+Dr. Eberbach usually performs a full breast lift in under 90 minutes, the procedure is done under general anesthesia.
 A breast lift is an outpatient procedure where patients are able to go home an hour or so after surgery.
 There are four types of breasts lifts that Dr. Eberbach performs.
 The crescent, donut, lollypop, and the wise pattern lift.
 Dr. E usually determines the type of lift that will be best for the patient after examining them at their complimentary consultation.

 When to Consider a Breast Lift